Published 13th January 2021

-However, one addition we’d really love to see is an area in the marketplace where you can view a dashboard which displays some key metrics of how the pools you’ve staked in have performed.
+However, one addition we’d love to see is an area in the marketplace where you can view a dashboard that displays some key metrics of how the pools you’ve staked in have performed.

 We’ve thrown together a little design of how this might look:

 As mentioned, Market Place is still in BETA and it should be treated as such.
 In its initial weeks, we found the pools to be quite volatile.
 New pools were attracting a lot of liquidity and the OCEAN value of your stake in the pool would increase.
 If you withdrew your liquidity at that point you might have gained a substantial amount of OCEAN in comparison to your initial stake.

 That aside, we look forward to watching the marketplace evolve throughout the BETA phase of its development.
 You can keep up to date with all Market Place developments on the dedicated Ocean Market Updates Twitter account.

 We approached Ocean Co-Founder, Bruce Pon to ask for his thoughts on the progress of the marketplace so far: